Pablo Paz: International career

 Paz earned 14 caps for the Argentina national team in two years, his debut coming in 1996.
 He was part of the squad that appeared in the 1998 FIFA World Cup and, as the nation was already qualified, he played in the last group stage match against Croatia, a 1–0 win.

 Additionally, Paz represented his country at the 1996 Summer Olympics, featuring twice in an eventual silver medal conquest.

+Personal life

+He is the father of Como player Nico Paz.